seamusrobertmurphy/seamusrobertmurphy/README.md

 #### Hi, I'm Seamus :wave:

-`I'm a registered forester interested in ecological modelling of enhanced forest inventories, carbon verification, and stand disturbance mapping.
-Repositories include also resource mapping, consumer and value chain analysis.
+I'm a registered forester interested in the ecological modeling of enhanced forest inventories, carbon verification, and stand disturbance mapping.
+Repositories may also include resource-use mapping, consumer, household, and value chain analysis.
 Happy landing.

 ##### Languages & Platforms